Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 ![new universe](./images/new-universe.png)

-The default settings will generate a universe and each player has one star initially.
+The default settings will generate a universe where each player has one initial star.
 Here are the settings you should consider to tune:

-* Total number of AI + human player: the initial number of player in the universe
+* Total number of AI + human player: the initial number of players in the universe
 * Universe name: use a new name for a new game to prevent overriding your other saved games
 * Universe x dimension: the universe has 3 spatial dimension (x, y, z), this determines the maximum of x
 * Universe y dimension: determine the maximum of y
-* Universe z dimension: determine the maximum of z, it is recommended to set this to a small value since it is harder to interpret the visualization of a universe with high z dimension in this game
+* Universe z dimension: determine the maximum of z, it is recommended to set this to a small number since it is harder to interpret the visualization of a universe with large universe z dimension

-The ideal size of the universe depends on the spec of your PC.
+The ideal size of the universe depends on the specs of your PC.
 A reasonable suggestion is (x dimension = 10, y dimension = 10, z dimension = 3), or try (x dimension = 6, y dimension = 6, z dimension = 3) for a smaller map.

 Typically, depending on the size of the map, there is a minimum "Universe t dimension" required.
 Before you reduce the